SalesforceAIResearch/ThinK/README.md

   <a href="https://arxiv.org/abs/2407.21018">Paper</a>
 </p>

-We provide two kinds of implementation. `ThinK_eager` contains the code for eager attention while `ThinK_flash` includes the FlashAttention.
-Note that the current implementation may not efficient enough.
+We provide three implementations. `ThinK_eager` contains the code for eager attention, `ThinK_flash` utilizes FlashAttention and `TinK_KIVI` which intergrates with KV quantization.
+Please note that the current implementations may not be fully optimized, and we are actively working on improving their efficiency.

 ## ✅ TODO

-- [ ] Support More Kinds of Models
+- [ ] Support More Models
 - [ ] Support Multi-GPUs
 - [ ] Optimize Efficiency